Attulaya/DATA_ANALYSIS_PORTFOLIO/README.md

-## Operation Analytics and Investigating Metric Spike
+## 3.Operation Analytics and Investigating Metric Spike

 ### Description
 The Operation Analytics and Investigating Metric Spike project involves the implementation of performance measures for a large company.
 As a Data Manager, the role entails collaborating with diverse teams to collect and analyze end-to-end performance-related data, predict growth or decline, and proactively control metric increases.
 Through comprehensive performance analysis, valuable insights are provided to help teams make informed decisions and drive the company towards success.